bicycleboy/nsw-fuel-api-client/README.md

 ## Why

-Allows an application, such as home assistant, to integrate data from the [NSW Fuel Check API](https://api.nsw.gov.au/Product/Index/22).
+Allows an application, such as [Home Assistant](https://www.home-assistant.io/), to integrate data from the [NSW Fuel Check API](https://api.nsw.gov.au/Product/Index/22).
+See also Home Assistant Integration https://github.com/bicycleboy/nsw_fuel_station.

 ## What